 Evolutionism claims that over billions of years everything is basically developing UPWARD, becoming more orderly and complex.
 However, this basic law of science (2nd Law of Thermodynamics) says the opposite.
 The pressure is DOWNWARD, toward simplification and disorder.

 Has the 2nd Law been circumvented?
 No, says expert Frank A. Greco: “An answer can readily be given to the question, ‘Has the second law of thermodynamics been circumvented?’
 NOT YET.”
 Frank Greco, “On the Second Law of Thermodynamics,” American Laboratory, Vol. 14 (October 1982), p.
-80-88 (emphasis added).
+80-88.

-There is no experimental evidence to disproves it, say physicists G.N.
+There is no experimental evidence to disproves this law, say physicists G.N.
 Hatspoulous and E.P.
 Gyftopoulos: “There is no recorded experiment in the history of science that contradicts the second law or its corollaries…” E.B.
 Stuart, B. Gal-Or, and A.J.
 Brainard, editors, Deductive Quantum Thermodynamics in a Critical Review of Thermodynamics (Baltimore: Mono Book Corporation, 1970), p.
-78 (emphasis added).
+78.

 In His service,